SadiaMou007/Phitron/README.md

 ## Queue (singly & doubly linked list)

 - Abstract structure that works as container of linked list
-- Not used for array as it takes 0(n) time for insert/remove first element
+- Not used for array as it takes 0(n) time for insert/remove first element[can use circular queue]

 ### Queue using stl